-Dr. Paola Bianco is an Associate Professor of Foreign Languages at Wilkes and has taught language studies for over 20 years.
+Dr. Paola Bianco is an Professor of Foreign Languages at Wilkes and has taught language studies for over 20 years.

 As our world quickly becomes one vast global village, command of a second language is vital to communication and greatly broadens career options.

 Wilkes' Foreign Language program acknowledges the need for professional courses in non-literary translation and business and medical applications, but also embraces traditional coursework in literature and culture.

 Wilkes study abroad students receive the opportunity to learn about other cultures by learning in global environments (MORE)

 Spanish majors are encouraged to take advantage of Study Abroad programs to help hone communication skills.
 You can earn from three to 15 credits in summer, semester, and academic-year programs.